Puerto Vallarta Gay Travel

 Industry tends to be much busier on weekends, but you’ll still find dancing on weeknights.
 It just won’t be jam-packed Cover charge for entry is 60 Pesos at the door.

-CODE is the biggest gay club in Puerto Vallarta, and the multilevel balcony-style venue is remarkable.
-I was completely blown away with my incredible experience here.
-I don’t often get the “travel chills”, but this awesome nightclub experience (with my newly-made local friend Luis), did the trick!
+CODE is the biggest gay club in Puerto Vallarta and is my personal favorite.
+The multilevel balcony-style venue is remarkable.
+I don’t often get the “travel chills”, but this awesome nightclub experience (with my newly-made local friend Luis), really impressed me.

 The sound system, special effects, attentive staff and entertainment makes CODE one of the most unique clubs I’ve been to in a long time.
-On many nights, the staff concertedly hands out hundreds of sparklers during a monumental song as the time approaches midnight.
-There was even a Michael Jackson impersonator performing later in the night when I went!
+On weekends, the staff concertedly hands out hundreds of sparklers during a monumental song as the time approaches midnight.

 For those who dislike the traditional thumping gay club, you will probably have a great experience at CODE.
 This isn’t a club where everyone takes their shirts off.
 People here dress quite stylishly.
 I would compare it to a chic New York City nightclub.